msalemor/linux-sql-container/README.md

 ## Scenario

-- Linux .Net Core 5 container running on AKS using ACI and a subnet
+- Linux .Net Core 5 container running on AKS using ACI and in a subnet
 - VM running SQL (2012 & 2016) on subnet on the same AKS VNET

-### Error when connecting
+### Error when connecting to SQL from the POD

 - A connection was successfully established with the server, but then an error occurred during the pre-login handshake. (provider: Shared Memory Provider, error: 0 - No process is on the other end of the pipe.)
 (Microsoft SQL Server, Error: 233)